Psychiatry, Psychology and Law

 Psychiatry, Psychology and Law is a peer-reviewed academic journal covering forensic psychology and forensic psychiatry.
 It was established in 1994 and is published by Taylor & Francis on behalf of the Australian and New Zealand Association of Psychiatry, Psychology and Law.
 The editor-in-chief is Mark Nolan.
-From 1994-2019 it was edited by Ian Freckelton.
+From 1994 to 2019 it was edited by Ian Freckelton.
 According to the Journal Citation Reports, the journal has a 2018 impact factor of 0.744.